ashishgeorge009/CSI6900transfuser/README.md

 ./leaderboard/scripts/my_evaluation.sh
 ```
 The simulation will run and you can fins your results in the results file that was mentioned in `CHECKPOINT_ENDPOINT`

+#### Note:
+The evaluation runs the route in Town03 of Carla Simulator with the trajectory being spawn point indexes [110,107,115]